 When considering solar panels for your home, one of the first questions that comes to mind is, "How many panels will I need?"
-In the U.S., the average home size is roughly 2,000 square feet, which gives homeowners a good starting point for estimating the number of solar panels required.
-On average, a house of this size may need between 20 to 30 solar panels, depending on a variety of factors.
+In the U.S., the average home size is roughly 2,300 square feet, which gives homeowners a good starting point for estimating the number of solar panels required.
+On average, a house of this size need between 20 to 30 solar panels.

 How Many Solar Panels Does a 2,000 Sq Ft Home Need?